Sasisekhar/GPT_Example/README.md

 ## Dependencies
 This project assumes that you have Cadmium installed in a location accessible by the environment variable $CADMIUM.

-_Note: Ignore this if you are using the server; all the dependencies are pre-installed_
+_Note: Ignore this if you are using the DEVSsim server; all the dependencies are pre-installed_

 ## Build
 To build this project, run: